O'Neill dynasty: O'Neill descendants in France, Spain, and Portugal

-Hugo Ricciardi O'Neill is recognised by the offices of arms throughout Europe as titular "Prince and Count of Clanaboy".
-He uses the title and style of "The O'Neill of Clanaboy".
-The name Clanaboy (or Clandeboye) is a corruption of the Gaelic family name of 'Cloinne Aodha Buidhe' or 'Family of Fair-Haired Hugh'.
-The O'Neills of Bellaghy are of this line.
-Count O'Nelley of the Austro-Hungarian Army (circa 1750) is of this line and from the MacShanes, as are the O'Neills of the Feeva.
-The traditional title of the head of this family branch is The O'Neill Buidhe or The O'Neill of Clannabuidhe.
-The O'Neill of Clanaboy is the only O'Neill prince recognized as one of the hereditary Chiefs of the Name of Ireland.
-They are a dominant family to this day in Counties Antrim, Louth, and eastern Armagh.

 O'Neills of Shane's Castle

 The castle at Edenduffcarrick now called Shane's Castle has long been a key family in the Clannaboy clan of O'Neills.
 Shane MacBrien O'Neill changed the name to Shane's Castle in 1722.
 After the Plantation of Ulster, some O'Neill families converted to the Church of Ireland and began to intermarry with the new nobility coming from England.
-One such union between Mary O'Neill, the daughter of Henry O'Neill the lord of Shane's Castle, and Arthur Chichester.
+One such union was between Mary O'Neill, the daughter of Henry O'Neill the lord of Shane's Castle, and Arthur Chichester.
 It is through this marriage that the present day Barons of Shane's Castle trace their lineage to the royal family of O'Neill.
 The present day title of Baron O'Neill of Shane's Castle is a title in the Peerage of the United Kingdom.
 It was created in 1868 for the musical composer The Reverend William O'Neill.
 Born William Chichester, he succeeded to the estates of his cousin John Bruce Richard O'Neill, 3rd Viscount O'Neill, in 1855 (on whose death the viscountcy and barony of O'Neill became extinct) and assumed by Royal licence the surname of O'Neill in lieu of Chichester in order to inherit the lands of his cousin, despite not being descended in the male line from an O'Neill, daughter of Henry O'Neill of Shane's Castle.
 Lord O'Neill was the patrilineal great-great-great-grandson of John Chichester, younger brother of Arthur Chichester, 2nd Earl of Donegall.
 The latter two were both nephews of Arthur Chichester, 1st Earl of Donegall, and grandsons of Edward Chichester, 1st Viscount Chichester (see the Marquess of Donegall for more information).
 Lord O'Neill was succeeded by his eldest son, the second Baron.
 He sat as a Conservative Member of Parliament for Antrim.